 SNOMED CT® Browser

-The SNOMED CT Search tab enables you to browse SNOMED CT concepts within the context of the Metathesaurus.
-You may search by SNOMED CT term, SNOMED CT conceptID, or SNOMED CT descriptionID.
+The SNOMED CT Search tab enables you to browse SNOMED CT concepts within the context of the Metathesaurus that are present in the UMLS Metathesaurus.
+You may search by term, SNOMED CT ConceptID, or SNOMED CT DescriptionID.

-The SNOMED CT Tree tab allows you to browse the SNOMED CT categories and the hierarchical organization of the concepts within each category.
+The SNOMED CT Tree tab allows you to browse the SNOMED CT Top Level Concept Codes and their children.

 SPECIALIST Lexicon and Lexical Tools

-The SPECIALIST NLP Tools are accessible through the Resources menu of the UTS.
+The SPECIALIST Natural Language Processing (NLP) Tools are accessible through the Resources menu of the UTS.

 Downloads